 Minimum application requirements

-Application must be submitted the December of your first term of graduate study in the Management Sciences Department - Contact graduate studies administrator MMSc (Kimberly Dunne)
+Application must be submitted the December of your first term of graduate study in the Management Sciences Department - Contact MMSc Graduate Studies Administrator Students must have:

 - Successfully completed all three core courses in their first fall term (MSCI 603, MSCI 605, & MSCI 609)